 \section{SIMULATION DETAILS}

-For this study, we have performed 3-dimensional MD simulations (using LAMMPS package \cite{lammps}) for polydisperse systems in a canonical (NVT) ensemble.
+For this study, we have performed three-dimensional MD simulations [using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) package\cite{lammps}] for polydisperse systems in a canonical (NVT) ensemble.
 N = 4000 particles are present in a cubic box with volume V and density $\rho = \frac{N}{V} = 1.0$.
 We have used periodic boundary conditions for the simulation.
-Nos\'{e}-Hoover thermostat with integration timestep 0.001$\tau$ and 100 timesteps as time constants are taken in this simulation.
+In this simulation, a Nos\'{e}-Hoover thermostat with an integration timestep 0.001$\tau$ and 100 timesteps as time constants is used.
 The study involves the Gaussian type of size distribution for continuous size polydispersity.
 This means each of the N particles has a different radius.
 The Gaussian distribution is given by

 where $\Lambda$ is the standard deviation.
-In this distribution we consider $\sigma_{max/min}=<\sigma> \pm 3\Lambda$.
+In this distribution, we consider $\sigma_{max/min}=<\sigma> \pm 3\Lambda$.
 The degree of polydispersity is quantified by,

 For all the polydisperse systems, the particle sizes are chosen such that $<\sigma>=\int P(\sigma)\sigma d\sigma$ = 1.